 - Account maintenance

 - Payment processing

-On the customer service side, CISs support multiple client interaction channels — such as call center, interactive voice response/voice response units (IVR/VRUs) and SMS — as well as customer self-service needs, as well as some aspects of customer service delivery, such as scheduling and tracking service orders.
+On the customer service side, CISs support multiple client interaction channels — such as call center, interactive voice response/voice response units (IVR/VRUs) and SMS — as well as customer self-service needs.
 Depending on the vendor's retail market focus — that is, competitive or regulated markets — a CIS may include some customer- and financial-related analytical capabilities, such as customer churn and customer profitability analysis — in the case of contestable (competitive) retail markets — or it may have more emphasis on customer service delivery, such as scheduling and service optimization — in the case of regulated markets.